tshepang/blog-movies/content/movies/2012 movie review.rst

    like something I would write if I were to try.

--  `Perfume`_: It is sad that I used to consider this a near-masterpiece.
+-  `Perfume`_: It is sad that I used to consider this a masterpiece.
 It remains good, just nowhere near the top.

 .. _last year: http://movies.tshepang.net/2011-movie-review